tholonia/iching_cli/book/v2/markdown/hexagram_10.md

 Yet, alchemy was not forgiving.
 He confronted the duality of transformation, where every failure weighed down his spirit, challenging his resolve to continue.
 At times, he despaired, his work devolving into the dust of unreachable goals.

 But on a fateful evening, driven to revelation by the inertia of his failures, Victor understood: the manuscript was not about the result, but the journey of becoming.
 Laboring anew, he infused each page with awareness.
-In that practice, he found liberation—the alchemy of his soul, transmuting himself into the embodiment of all he once observed but never became.
+In that practice, he found liberation, the alchemy of his soul, transmuting himself into the embodiment of all he once observed but never became.

 Through his awakening, the library awoke; writings began to glow with possibility.
 Townsfolk, aware of the subtle illumination from within, gathered, drawn by the transformation.
 Victor had not altered the world with gold, but he had sculpted its foundation from the clay of potential, nurturing seeds of mindful intent into existence.